 Additionally, I hypothesize that sleep hygiene practices will have the largest effect on both the skills engagement and the performance engagement factors since these factors are based in executive functioning and achievement, areas that have shown consistent links in the literature to impaired sleep.

-Research Question 3: Does sleep hygiene moderate the relationship between stressful life events and academic engagement?
+Research Question 3: Does sleep hygiene mediate the relationship between stressful life events and academic engagement?

-Hypothesis 3: I believe the negative relationship between stressful life events and academic engagement will be mitigated by good sleep hygiene practices in undergraduate students.
+Hypothesis 3: I believe the negative relationship between stressful life events and academic engagement will be mediated mitigated by good sleep hygiene practices in undergraduate students.

-Additionally, I hypothesize that sleep hygiene practices will show the greatest moderating effect on the academic engagement factors of skills engagement and performance engagement due to the research indicating strong associations between sleep quality and both executive functioning and academic achievement.
+Additionally, I hypothesize that sleep hygiene practices will show the greatest mediating effect on the academic engagement factors of skills engagement and performance engagement due to the research indicating strong associations between sleep quality and both executive functioning and academic achievement.

 Research Question 4: What are the effects of physical activity on academic engagement in undergraduate students?